jchene/42-snow-crash/level01/README.md

 - This `42hDRfypTqqnw` was clearly a hashed password for the user flag01, we need to break it

-- I install a new Kali VM because `john` is preinstalled on Kali
+- We install a new Kali VM because `john` is preinstalled on Kali

-- I connect to snow-crash through kali using ssh and download the `/etc/passwd` file.
+- We connect to snow-crash through kali using ssh and download the `/etc/passwd` file.

-- I run it through `john` using:
+- We run it through `john` using:
     >`john ./passwd`

 - `john` finds the password: